Add or edit a SharePoint Online source

 -

-Once you’ve determined the authentication method to use, you must perform the following before creating your SharePoint Online source.
+If you choose to authenticate using a certificate, you must perform the following before creating your SharePoint Online source:

-Your SharePoint Online source uses the SSL certificate to authenticate the Azure Active Directory application in order to crawl your SharePoint Online tenant.
+Your SharePoint Online source uses the client certificate to authenticate the Azure Active Directory application to crawl your SharePoint Online tenant.

 -